akhatami/sop-in-qa-replication-package/README.md

-# "State-Of-The-Practice in Quality Assurance in Open Source Software Development" Replication Package
+# "State-Of-The-Practice in Quality Assurance in Java-Based Open Source Software Development" Replication Package

-This is a description of the replication package associated with *State-Of-The-Practice in Quality Assurance in Open Source Software Development* paper.
+This is a description of the replication package associated with *State-Of-The-Practice in Quality Assurance in Java-Based Open Source Software Development* paper.

 This replication package consists of three main sections: